MisterSofty/MisterSofty/README.md

 # 👋 Hi, I’m Juan

-## In the midst of the A.I./machine learning revolution, it's important to remind ourselves as contributers & consumers of technology that the future is human.
+## In the midst of the A.I./machine learning revolution, it's important to remind ourselves as builders & consumers of technology that the future is human.

 - 👀 I'm an aspiring Junior Data Analyst
 - 😄 Pronouns: he/him